Penguor/PenguorDocs/index.rst

    > Penguor Welcome.pgr
    Welcome

 Welcome to the documentation of Penguor, a data-oriented programming language.
 This site covers the Penguor language reference as well as the developer documentation of the different Penguor projects.

-Overview of the project:

 .. toctree::
    :maxdepth: 2
-   :name: Table of Contents
+   :name: mastertoc
+   :includehidden:

    Overview/index
    Language_Reference/index
+   Developer_Documentation/index

 -------
  Links